Building a Mystery: Music video

 Directed by Matt Mahurin, the music video for the song features Moist front man David Usher.
 It features a man, described as McLachlan's boyfriend, taking points of light from wherever he travels and stitching some sort of garment.
 When McLachlan investigates in his absence, she finds that he has been assembling a skirt so decorated as to be lit with stars.

-Legacy
+In other uses

 On 23 October 2001, "Building a Mystery" became the first song ever publicly played on an Apple iPod.
 Apple founder, chairman and CEO Steve Jobs selected and played a short portion of the song during the presentation in which he first introduced the iPod to the public at Apple Campus in Cupertino, California.